 White Out is a counterpart to the popular Knockout range of colored roses but, as the name implies, it produces a beautiful fresh white flower.
 It’s an old-fashioned single bloom, giving it a more delicate and simpler look than the heavy, interlaced petals of more fancy varieties, and this makes it even more versatile than you’d imagine.
 It’s ideal as an accent, a border or as a hedge; whatever you do with it the effect is almost guaranteed to be impressive.

 Today most people are familiar with the elaborate appearance of fancy roses, but White Out has a much more simple appearance.
 The bush itself has generally straight stems and small dark green leaves.
 To create a magnificent contrast with these the flowers, which have a single layer of usually five petals, are a brilliant snow white with sunny yellow stamens at the center.
 Expect each stem to grow between three and ten flowers; on a mature plant that’s had time to thicken the display can be truly spectacular.

-It’s hard to choose a favorite rose, and there are so many that none will be the best in absolutely every situation, but with its tidy appearance and dazzling flowers White Out is more versatile than most.
+It’s hard to choose a favorite rose, and there are so many that none will be the best in absolutely every situation – but with its tidy appearance and dazzling flowers White Out is more versatile than most.
 An increasing number of gardeners have come to love this variety for its timeless beauty and at The Tree Center we agree 100%; this is a truly fantastic rose and there’s a place for it in every garden.
 We invite you to browse our full range of similar rose plants, like the Icecap Rose and the Sunny Knockout Rose.